rknightuk/robblewis.me-jekyll/projects/index.md

 ## Resources

+- [The Pros and Cons of Social Networking Sites](the-pros-and-cons-of-social-networking-sites) - This was a literature review I wrote as part of my degree.
+- [My Social Media Rules](social) - A little outline of how I use Twitter.
 - [University Personal Statement](university-personal-statement) - Use as an example.
 Use it, edit it, copy it.
 Just remember some universities run plagiarism checks.
-- [The Pros and Cons of Social Networking Sites](the-pros-and-cons-of-social-networking-sites) - This was a literature review I wrote as part of my degree.
-- [My Social Media Rules](social) - A little outline of how I use Twitter/App.net.

 ## Talks and Presentations

-{% include talks-list.html %}
+{% include talks_list.html %}

 ## Miscellaneous

 - [Back to the Future Drinking Game](back-to-the-future-drinking-game) - A drinking game based on the Back to the Future trilogy.
 Be careful.
-Seriously.
-- [Thing I Hate About Being an Adult](hate-being-an-adult) - Does what it says on the tin.
-- [Thing I Love About Being an Adult](love-being-an-adult) - As above, but awesome.
+Seriously